Dagon Dogs 2021 Yearly Wrap-Up

 When a Stranger Calls (Loser)

 When you consider how often the “calls are coming from inside the house!” line or scenario has been used in horror, and how influential the opening 20 minutes of this movie is because of how well it’s done, it is difficult to imagine that the rest of the film would be so bad that it would drag When a Stranger Calls into the spot of worst movie I watched this year.
 And I watched a lot of trash this year.
 I watched the Clash of the Titans remake & sequel for the first time.
 I watched a load of terrible movies through Rifftracks, which were only made watchable by having them make jokes the whole time.
 I watched the carpet bomb of a movie known as Llamageddon.
 I still had a better time watching those than When a Stranger Calls from 1979.
 The opening 20 minutes is a fantastic short that is extremely effective at ratcheting up the tension with the use of sound, direction, and cinematography.
 Then it becomes such a pointless, boring experience as a thin plot is stretched out for two hours involving pathetic, unlikable characters.
-When the movie so boring it actually makes me mad, it deserves the biggest loser spot for the year.
+When the movie is so boring it actually makes me mad, it deserves the biggest loser spot for the year.

 Malignant (Runner Up)

 Malignant is far more interesting than most of the mediocre movies listed below.
 However, I can’t let James Wan off the hook after being so prolific and successful with his other horror franchises in the past two decades.
-Malignant is a stupid movie that does nothing unique or interesting other than ham things up to the max and still manage to be somewhat boring.
+Malignant is a stupid movie that does nothing unique or interesting other than ham things up to the max and still manages to be somewhat boring.
 I don’t know what they were trying to accomplish with this one, but it was an abject failure, as far as I’m concerned.

 Mediocre Movies I Watched